MapsterMapper/Mapster/README.md

         .NewConfig()
         .IgnoreAttribute(typeof(JsonIgnoreAttribute));

-Or

-    TypeAdapterConfig.GlobalSettings.IgnoreAttributes.Add(typeof(JsonIgnoreAttribute));

 #####Property mapping
-By default, Mapster map property by name, but you can customize property mapping.
+You can customize how Mapster maps value to property.

     TypeAdapterConfig<TSource, TDestination>()
         .NewConfig()